aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 ## Summary

-In this notebook we have fully set up the numerical tools we will require to learn how to approximate solutions for the partial differential equations.
-On top of that, we have learnt the basics of conda virtual environments and Git.
+In this notebook we have fully set up the numerical tools required for the course.
+On top of that, we have learned the basics of conda virtual environments and Git.
+We are ready to get started in learning how to numerically solve partial differential equations.

 ## Troubleshooting